The-Erebor-Foundry/rlefer/README.md

 implemented in C++.
 This algorithm can be used to draw non-overlapping and evenly-spaced curves in a flow field (i.e. vector field).
 This algorithm is thoroughly described in a scientific paper (Jobard and Lefer 1997), but you might [find this article useful too](https://pedro-faria.netlify.app/posts/2024/2024-02-19-flow-even/en/index.html).

+This is an example of output you might end up getting with `rlefer`:

 ![](./man/figures/even_curves2.png)

 # Install the package